 - Based on realistic and credible baseline: Carbon credit should be issued against a defensible and conservative estimated emissions baseline that assumes a “business as usual” trajectory (i.e., emissions without the implementation of the emissions reduction, avoidance or removal project).
 Baseline should be recalculated in a regular, conservative time frame.

 - Measurable: Emission reductions or removals generated from the offset projects can be accurately quantified.

-- Verifiable: Emission reductions or removals are verified by an independent auditor against an established protocols or methodology.
+- Verifiable: Emission reductions or removals are verified by an independent auditor against established protocols or methodology.

 - Minimised leakage: Leakage happens when emission reductions occurring within the boundary of the project result in emission increases elsewhere.
 Carbon offset projects should demonstrate that any leakage is minimised and accounted for as a result of the project activity.

 - No double-counting: Emission reductions and removals should not be used more than once to achieve climate targets or goals.
-There should be no double issuance, double use, and double claiming with international mitigation targets.
+There should be no double issuance, double use and double claiming with international mitigation targets.

 - Co-benefits: Carbon offset projects may generate positive environmental and social benefits beyond reducing or removing emissions.
 Examples include reducing air pollution, supporting poor communities, improving public health and well-being.
 These co-benefits are often good communication tools for stakeholders.

 - Do no net harm: Carbon offset projects have established approaches to identify related environmental and social risks and taken actions to avoid significant harm and to mitigate associated harm.

 The criteria are informed by international standards set by accredited registries.

 As a global logistics company, Kerry Logistics Network prioritises carbon offset projects that contribute to both environmental and community benefits, particularly for low-income or vulnerable communities.
 These projects should ideally quantify the positive social impact that they have on communities.